Darragh Murphy: People United Means Action

 Murphy attained political note during the 2008 United States presidential election, becoming a prominent for her activism in opposition to the candidacy of Barack Obama, after having supported the campaign of Hillary Clinton against him in the Democratic primaries.
-Murphy had initially supported the campaign of John Edwards in the Democratic primary, but shifted her support to Clinton after disliking the skew of coverage about Clinton in the lead up to the New Hampshire primary, objecting to the media's heavy focus on whether Clinton had cried during a public appearance.
-She felt that the tone of this coverage was unfair to Clinton (the only significant female contender for a major party nomination in 2008) and the Obama campaign as complicit by enjoying the benefits of this.
-Murphy donated $200 to a political action committee that supported Clinton's candidacy.
+Murphy had initially supported the campaign of John Edwards in the Democratic primary, but shifted her support to Clinton after coming to disliking the skew of coverage about Clinton in the lead up to the New Hampshire primary, objecting particularly to the media's heavy focus on whether Clinton had cried during a public appearance.
+She believed that the tone of this coverage was unfair and sexist towards Clinton (the only significant female contender for a major party nomination in 2008); that the Obama campaign had been complicit in this by failing to take a stand against sexist coverage of Clinton; and that Obama's campaign had reaped benefit from a sexist media slant towards Clinton.
+After deciding to switch her support from Edwards to Clinton, Murphy donated $200 to a political action committee that supported Clinton's candidacy.

-Murphy founded PUMA PAC, an organization which opposed the nomination of Obama after he had become presumptive nominee.
-The organization opposing both the Democratic National Committee's rulings in relation to the 2008 primary process and the prospect of voting for Obama in the general election.
-She was head of the organization, serving as its executive director.
-She filed the papers to start the organization on June 3, the day before Obama became the Democratic Party's presumptive nominee.
+In mid-2008, Murphy founded PUMA PAC, an organization which opposed the nomination of Obama after he had become presumptive nominee.
+Her organization opposed both the Democratic National Committee's rulings in relation to the 2008 primary process and the prospect of voting for Obama in the general election.
+She filed the papers to start the organization on June 3, the day before Obama became the Democratic Party's presumptive nominee. served as head of the organization, as its executive director.